 Wandering the lands foraging and picking from trees.
 Singing birds, smiling little creatures, the hum of insects, waterfalls, rivers, streams and forests surround.
 The daily comfort of the sun and nightly wonder of the stars.
-Meals right from the tree and the garden, your produce market.
+Meals right from the tree and garden.
 No garbage, no waste.
-Just enriching the land and planting new seeds.
-Climbing trees, trekking the land and your home forever under the skies.
+Just enriching the soil and planting new seeds.
+Climbing trees, trekking the land and your home, forever under the skies.

 2) Connect with local farmers.
 Ideal as well, though not possible for everyone.
 Just research your area, then drive around and see if you can talk with them.
 Definitely worth a shot.

 3) Wholesale produce markets.
 There are wholesale markets all over the world (and I don't mean Costco).
 The closer to a metropolitan area, the more likely you'll find one.
 It's usually the best for quality, price, quantity and variety.

 4)Local produce markets.
 Chain grocery store produce is usually garbage.
 The small, local produce places usually have the best quality and lowest prices.
 Often they'll have case discounts too.

 5) Ethnic grocery stores.
 Especially Caribbean, Mexican, Asian and Indian.
 They usually have low prices, good quality and large variety as well.
 They often carry more exotic fruit like coconuts, sapote or guanabana.
 Asian ones usually have frozen durian too.